ColinKennedy/mega.cmdparse/README.md

 A [Python argparse-inspired](https://docs.python.org/3/library/argparse.html)
 command mode parser for Neovim.

+This library is for people who have to define a command like `:Foo` and it takes arguments.
+This library supports customizable arguments and subcommands so no more needing to define `:FooToggle` `:FooOpen /path/to/file.txt` `:FooClose 2`, etc commands.
+You can easily create one command with completely separate interfaces like `:Foo toggle`, `:Foo open /path/to/file.txt`, and `:Foo close --buffer=2`.

+There's a lot of features.
+Whatever you need, `cmdparse.nvim` has you covered!

 # Features
 - Position, flag, and named arguments support. e.g. `foo bar --fizz=buzz -z`